juanantonio284/simple_bash/run_custom_shell_scripts.md

 ```

-Then save the script to your development directory and name it `intro`.
+Save the script to your development directory and name it `intro`.
 Shell scripts don't need a
 special file extension, so leave the extension blank (you can add the extension `.sh` if you
 prefer, but this isn't required).